 We tried to diagnose: what differentiates (risk-capital) startup companies from non-startups?
-What is the startup DNA?
-Simply put: what makes startup companies so unique?
+What is that unique startup DNA?
+What makes startup companies so magical?
 We analyzed variety of criteria such as: Legal, financial, cultural DNA, manpower, and beyond.
 Here are our findings!

 What is a Startup Company?

 Ideas, Teamwork & Goals!

 To learn more about how unique the world of risk-capital startup companies is, check out our article: The Corona Era Startup Survival Guide: From Firing to Funding.
 10 Honest Tips from High-Profile Investors

 - Risk Capital Funding: early-stage startups are not dependent on revenues to cover their expenses.
 Rather they are dependent on investors.
 Such investors trade money for shares in the company, taking a major risk.
 Investors such as accelerators, angels, super-angels, incubators, micro-VCs, VCs, governmental funds such as incubators or the R&D fund of the chief scientist, are all examples of funding venues, which startups may rely on.

 - Unique Products: startups develop and promote their own unique product.
 This in contrast with distributors, MSSPs or service provides which do not make their own products.
 Rather they work with products that other organizations invented and developed.